-Related: RV water filters
+Related reading: RV water filters

 Next, your fresh water will flow into holding tank.
 Most holding tanks should have an overflow tube that will let you know when your tank is full of water.
 However, if you are using a continuous supply of water, you will need to turn that valve off, so you are not leaking water through that valve while your system is pressurized, and you are camping in the same spot for several days.

-Related: Sanitizing Your RV Water Tank
+Related reading: Sanitizing Your RV Water Tank

 On the other hand, when you are leaving a site and want to top-off your fresh water, you should open the valve to let you know when to stop filling your rig with water.
 This overflow valve will also provide a method for the air in your tank to be released as the water fills it which eliminates your tank from over expansion and possibly rupturing.
 In the photo example above, it’s likely that the owner of this RV has removed the cap to the other inlet, and this is allowing the air in the tank to quickly be evacuated as the freshwater tank fills.